xruizhou/xruizhou.github.io/_pages/research.md

 ### Policy Work/Pre-Doctoral Publications

-Online Sentiments and Herding Behavior: A Test of Chinese Retail Investors (in Chinese) with Zhengyan Xiao and Shijun Zhou
-*Research on Financial and Economic Issues 财经问题研究* (2019)
+Xiao, Zhengyan, Xinrui Zhou, and Shijun Zhou.
+“Online Sentiments and Herding Behavior: A Test of Chinese Retail Investors”(in Chinese). *Research on Financial and Economic Issues财经问题研究*, 2019.

-The Policy Effects of Capital Flow Management Measures in China: A Perspective from International Media Sentiment (in Chinese) with Kan Chen and Zhengyan Xiao
-*Studies of International Finance 国际金融研究* (2025)
+Chen, Kan, Zhengyan Xiao, and Xinrui Zhou.
+“The Policy Effects of Capital Flow Management in China: A Perspective from International Media Sentiment”(in Chinese). *Studies of International Finance国际金融研究*, 2025.

 <!--
 ## Policy Publications at the IMF